aecsocket/aeronet/aeronet_replicon/README.md

 Replicon provides component-level replication for the Bevy game engine, and this crate provides the types and Bevy plugins to integrate any aeronet transport with Replicon.
-The transport does not necessarily have to even be networked, however it will still convert all messages to an intermediate byte form.
+The transport does not necessarily have to even be networked.

 # Getting started

 ## Protocol

+TODO update

 First, you must create the underlying transport that you want to create - see the aeronet *Getting started* section to find an appropriate transport for your needs.
 You will also need to create a